neuml/txtai/docs/pipeline/index.md

 ## List of pipelines

 The following is a list of the default pipelines available in txtai.
+All pipelines use default models when otherwise not specified.
+See the [model guide](../models.md) for the current model recommentations.

 - Audio
     - [TextToSpeech](audio/texttospeech)